Pančevo: Cultural institutions and events

-The oldest and most traditional cultural institution of the city is the Serbian Church Choral Society, founded in 1838 and the oldest still existing Choral Society of today's Serbia.
+The oldest cultural institution of the city is the Serbian Church Choral Society, founded in 1838 and the oldest still existing Choral Society of today's Serbia.
 Since its inception, probably the most famous of all honorable choirmasters is Davorin Jenko, who conducted the choir from 1863 to 1865.
 In the present, the choir is conducted for the fourth time in a continuous sequence by a woman.
 The most important Cultural Center of the city (Kulturni Centar Pančeva) is located in the former theater building of the city, founded in 1947 and named National Theater which realized play productions in cooperation with National Theater Novi Sad.
 In 1956, the political authorities of the town decided the creation of a cultural center which is representing variety of all Arts.
 The center has a gallery of Modern art, and it promotes continuous festivals like Biennial of Art (Bijenale umetnosti), the music festival Ethno.com and the Pančevački Jazz Festival with artists from all over the world.
 In addition, some theater productions are shown annually in cooperation with National Theater Belgrade and other famous institutions.
 In 2012, the center published all popular stories of Zigomar Comics in a collected edition.
 Since 1977, the House of Youth (Dom omladine) is venue of the event Rukopisi (Manuscripts) where young writers are presented each year.
 The facility also promotes many other events like FreeDOM Art Festival.
 There is also the continuous Film festival PAFF worth mentioning which has a good reputation beyond the region.
 In the past, the city has been filming location for many national and international movie productions, including well known movies such as La Tour, prends garde!, The Mongols, I Even Met Happy Gypsies, Balkan Express, Black Cat, White Cat and Coriolanus.

 Since 2004, each year in June the Pančevački Carnival become the most important event of its kind in Serbia.
 The highlight of the event is the parade which goes through the center with more than over 3,000 international participants and up to 100,000 visitors annually.
 The city is a member of the Federation of European Carnival Cities.